 Saviour Grima, EAPN Malta, running for bureau

 The new candidates will have 3 minutes available for presentation at the end of the GA.

+Freek Spinnewijn, FEANTSA said that he could stand for substitutes, but could not promise to attend sufficient nr of meeting.

 10. Final Declaration and other issues

 The Chair explained that the text of the final declaration will be adopted by the GA – the deadline for receiving amendments was last night.